Big Boy (song): Steeltown Records

-After Steeltown
+Reissue

 In 1994, the master tapes to "Big Boy" were thought to be lost (Keith kept his 1967 Jackson Five master tapes of "Big Boy" in a bank vault).
 Jackson family friend Ben Brown (and former Steeltown co-owner) claimed he found the tapes in his parents' "kitchen pantry".
 In 1995, Brown reissued the record on the Inverted Records label — a week before Michael Jackson's HIStory album was issued.
 He also remastered the song, selling it by mail order, along with an instrumental version, in a limited edition package consisting of a compact disc and cassette tape — the package could be purchased at a cost of approximately $30.
 The reissue of "Big Boy" was promoted with a music video.

-In May 2009, Gordon Keith put items from steeltown era up for auction, including "a sizable number of mint-condition copies of 'Big Boy'" (#681) in 45 rpm format and 100 copies of "We Don't Have To Be Over 21 (to Fall in Love)".
+In May 2009, Gordon Keith put items from Steeltown era up for auction, including "a sizable number of mint-condition copies of 'Big Boy'" (#681) in 45 rpm format and 100 copies of "We Don't Have To Be Over 21 (to Fall in Love)".
 Keith stated, "I could use the money...
 I got these guys off the ground...
 I didn't truly get real money for it".